how i knew i had cervical cancer Unveiling My Shocking Journey

 Is cervical cancer bleeding like a period?

-Cervical cancer bleeding can be different from a regular period.
+Cervical cancer bleeding can differ from a regular period.
 It may involve spotting, bleeding after intercourse, or heavier bleeding between periods.
 Any irregular bleeding should be discussed with a healthcare provider.

 What are the 7 warning signs of cancer?